esemsc-am4224/arastunm/_projects/msc_project.md

 We design a synthetic energy schema by consulting with the internal energy monitoring team, and a publicly available institutional energy dataset (UNICON).
 The schema includes a hierarchical campus infrastructure and timeseries of mocked environmental data.
 We also incorporate an energy feedback container (taking inspiration from the [TherMOOstat](https://facilities.ucdavis.edu/engineering/thermoostat) project) to dynamically manage user feedback.
 At the core of the multi-agent orchestration, we design 4 specialised agents.

-1. **Campus Information** - a generalist information retrieval (IR) agent that answers energy related queries
+1. **Campus Information** - a generalist information retrieval (IR) agent that answers energy related queries.
 2. **Admin Information** - similarly but built for administrators with access to confidential and higher detail data.
 3. **Chart Plotter** - helper agent to Admin Information that can generate visual summaries and prognostics.
 4. **Feedback** - action-based agent to pre-process and collect energy feedback.